30 Ways to Save Money in Las Vegas

 16. Use your resort amenities.
 That extra resort fee which we all dread includes access to the fitness center.
 While one doesn’t necessarily want to work out on vacation, oftentimes there is a steam room or sauna that you can lounge around in.
 Also, be sure to take advantage of the gorgeous landscaped pool areas.
-Vegas is known for having some of the fanciest hotel pools in the country, so take advantage of this extra perk available only to hotel guests (be aware that many pools close seasonally).
+Vegas is known for having some of the fanciest hotel pools in the country.
+In summer, definitely take advantage of this extra perk available only to hotel guests.
+Note many pools close seasonally).
 Nothing beats a relaxing afternoon hanging out by the pool, especially during the 100+ degree summer afternoons!
 A great way to save some money too!

 17. Skip the alcohol.
 Not only does drinking alcohol rack up you restaurant bill, it also dehydrates you, which is definitely not good in the hot, dry desert climate of Nevada!
 Stick to water (and lots of it) to save some money, prevent your sinuses from drying out, and prevent fatigue.
-As an alternative, try out a pot of healthy tea at the gorgeous Mandarin Oriental Tea Lounge, located on the 23rd floor of the classy Mandarin Oriental, and featuring amazing views of The Strip from the floor to ceiling windows.
+As an alternative, try out a pot of healthy tea at the gorgeous Waldorf Astoria Tea Lounge, located on the 23rd floor of the classy Waldorf Astoria, and featuring amazing views of The Strip via the floor-to-ceiling windows.
 A bit pricey for a pot of tea ($14 or so – but serves 2-3), however, this doubles as a relaxing fun day activity, one that is much cheaper than gambling, shows, or spas (and probably more relaxing too!).

 18. Plan meals out in advance.
 With this strategy, you will save yourself some money (and the hassle of walking around searching for a restaurant/scanning menus on your phone).
 There are so many great restaurants, some pricey, some very affordable, however, you can easily research these at home in advance and free up some extra time to actually enjoy your Vegas trip.